tencentyun/intlcloud-documents/product/云智大数据平台服务/信鸽/信鸽推送基础介绍_intl.md

 #### 1.1.
 TPNS PUSH SDK

 TPNS provides full-link mobile push capabilities.
-You can access TPNS SDK within 10 minutes and user-end push notifications can be enabled.
+TPNS SDK access takes less than 10 minutes and user-end push notifications can be enabled.
 For tutorials, click [here](http://docs.developer.qq.com/xg/android_access.html).

 #### 1.2.
 Web-based TPNS Console

-In addition, TPNS boasts a convenient web-based console, where you can easily manage push messages, view push data, and test pushes.
-You only need to complete simple configuration to send messages and monitor data in real time.
+TPNS console is web-based and very convenient.
+You can manage push messages, view push data, and test push notifications.
+You can send messages and monitor data in real time with some simple configurations.

 #### 1.3.
 Advanced Custom APIs